lwhiteley/feathers-lowdb/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![Build Status][build-image]][repo-url]

-[feathers-lowdb](repo-url) is a database service adapter for [Lowdb](lowdb-repo), a small JSON database for Node, Electron and the browser powered by Lodash.
+[feathers-lowdb](repo-url) is a database service adapter for [Lowdb][lowdb-repo], a small JSON database for Node, Electron and the browser powered by Lodash.
 LowDB can store data in-memory or on the filesystem which makes it useful as a persistent storage without a separate database server.

 ```bash
 $ npm install --save lowdb feathers-lowdb